ai4mat/iemap-api/README.md

 All routes are available on [`/docs`](https://ai4mat.enea.it/docs) or [`/redoc`](https://ai4mat.enea.it/redoc) paths with Swagger or ReDoc.

 ## Project structure
-Files related to application are in the `app` directory.
-Application parts are:
+All files related to the application are in the `app` directory into the following subfolders:
  - models: pydantic models that used in crud or handlers
  - crud: CRUD for types from models (create new user/article/comment, check if user is followed by another, etc)
  - db: db specific utils